ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 ## Common Sources

 Once you've located potential sources, it's best to consult authoritative references to ensure accuracy.
-Below is a list of reliable options, categorized by their function:
+Below is a list of reliable options, categorised by their function:

 1. Official & Primary Sources

-These are the most reliable sources, as the information comes directly from the artist or rights holder.
+These are the most reliable sources, as the information comes directly from the artist or copyright holder.

 - **Album Liner Notes & Digital Booklets:** For physical or digital album purchases, the included liner notes are the definitive source.
 - **Artist's Official Website & Social Media:** Artists often post release details, track listings and clarify information about different versions or remixes themselves.
 This is also crucial for identifying the original context of a song (e.g., a commercial, a web series) when it's not tied to a major game, anime or film.
 Official Websites can usually be found through a simple search, while social media platforms like [Twitter](https://twitter.com), [Instagram](https://instagram.com), and [Facebook](https://facebook.com) may offer direct insights from artists or their management.